PaddlePaddle/PaddleCFD/examples/aerodynamics/ppkan/README.md

 **Results**:
-![Pressure prediction results of a NACA foil](./docs/figures/foil_pressure.png) The pressure field prediction MRE on the test set is 9.8%, the major contribution of error comes from the far field region.
+![Pressure prediction results of a NACA foil](./docs/figures/foil_pressure.png) The pressure field prediction metric on the test set is MSE 2e-2, the major contribution of error comes from the far field region.
 ## Code

 ```sh